lysackm/ag-weather/Satellite-Comparison/README.md

 | press_hPa                         | hPa     |

 Note for wind direction, 0 and 360 degrees is true north.
-Note when available use Pluvio.
+Note when available use Pluvio for measuring precipitation.

 Other attributes taken from our data table